Why is self-awareness so important to underpinning success?

 1. Our identity:

-- Who are we – we may be a Mother / Father, partner, guardian but we are also individuals with feelings, ambitions, unique gifts that need to be realised and nourished.
+- Who are we – we may be a Mother / Father, partner, sibling but we are also individuals with feelings, ambitions, unique skills that need to be realised and utilised.

 - What are our core beliefs and values and have these changed since we were children, how did we feel about them then, what did we enjoy and spend so much time being absorbed in?